nitmir/btdht/README.rst

 like systems, you'll probably gonna need ``make``, ``gcc``, ``python2-devel`` and ``redhat-rpm-config`` on centos like systems).

-On windows systems, we provide pre-builded releases so just running ``pip install btdht`` should be fine.
-If you want to build from the sources of the repository, you will also need a `C compiler <https://wiki.python.org/moin/WindowsCompilers>`__.
+On windows systems, we provide pre-builded releases for python 2.7 and 3.5 so just running ``pip install btdht`` should be fine.
+If you want to build from the sources of the repository or, for another python version, you will also need a `C compiler <https://wiki.python.org/moin/WindowsCompilers>`__.

 Usage examples